isabella232/Bitcamp-Serverless/README.md

 # Bitcamp Serverless ⚡
-Learn how to build aweosme projects with Serverless Functions (ft.
-Azure Functions)

 Serverless architectures offer greater scalability, more flexibility, and quicker time to release, all at a reduced cost.
 Functions is also a great solution for processing bulk data, integrating systems, working with the internet-of-things (IoT), and building simple APIs and micro-services.